plone/training/theming/theme-package-7.rst

      </records>
    </registry>

 This has the advantage of reducing the number of bundles, which also means reducing the amount of files which are loaded for the site, because every bundle will result in *one* compiled CSS file and *one* compiled JavaScript file.

-So if we have multiple LESS resources in the same bundle, they will be merged into one compiled CSS file.
+If we have multiple LESS resources in the same bundle, they will be merged into one compiled CSS file.

 We can also create our own custom bundle which contains our resource: